adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 19/5/20

+* Used BibTex for the first time to put in references!

 ## 18/5/20

 *  Realizing that making algorithms parallelized has become a neccessity to run on today's huge scaled data.